Iran 2016: Women Travelers in a Misunderstood Land

 By Phyllis Stoller

-At the end of 2013, The US and Iran signed an agreement which freezes some Iranian nuclear projects and lowers some US sanctions.
+At the end of 2013, The US and Iran signed an agreement that freezes some Iranian nuclear projects and lowers some US sanctions.

 The result is an increase in Americans visiting Iran despite our lack of diplomatic relations and frequent State Dept cautions/warnings.